decentldotland/weave-aggregator/README.md

 </p>

 # Synopsis
-The weave-allegator library aggregates data and feeds from the Permaweb, and make the access for it easier.
+The weave-alligator library aggregates data and feeds from the Permaweb, and make the access for it easier.
 The `weave-aggregator` aggregates especially public feeds from protocols that use Arweave as a storage solution.

 The library will be under continious development mode to keep on track with the new & currently unsupported protocols that use Arweave.
 By aggregating data from different protocols, the `weave-aggregator` allows developers to create a frontend for the "timeline of the Permaweb".